nedzelskiy/js_console_command_executor/Readme.md

 ### Why?

-Exists situations, especially in development, when you need send to running process some control commands, for example for restart build task (like "rs" in nodemon https://www.npmjs.com/package/nodemon) or something ggod else.
+Exists situations, especially in development, when you need send to running process some control commands, for example for restart build task (like "rs" in nodemon https://www.npmjs.com/package/nodemon) or something good else.
 What exactly?
 You can add every command that you want!

 ### Requirements:
 * Node 4+